 This change took place because when war was declared city school children were evacuated to the countryside, and these wives had been living in and around Sandwich, in homes that now needed to provide rural spaces of safety for the nation’s youngsters.
 Hence, for a short time, the women moved into Kitchener with their husbands.

 In fact, the women were largely kept separate from the men, being housed in a separate area of the camp with the few children who came with them.
 This area was divided from the men’s camp by a wire fence.
-There were visiting hours, but these were only for about an hour day, although presumably couples could chat through the fence.
+There were visiting hours, but these were only for about an hour a day, although presumably couples could chat through the fence.